Frequently Asked Questions (FAQ)

 No. We do not offer conditional offers of admission for English proficiency.
 You must submit a passing test score before your application will be reviewed.

 If your transcripts/documents are in a language other than English, you must provide a notarized English translation.
 Please note translations do not replace original documentation, both versions must be submitted.

-Each applicant should receive an automatic email acknowledging their online application and providing instructions on how to create a MyServiceHub account to check the status of the submission of their application materials.
+Each applicant should receive an automatic email acknowledging their online application and providing instructions on how to create a MyServiceHub account to check their submission of application materials and if any other documents are required.

 Make sure to check all junk mail, as emails are sent within 2-3 business days from the time you submit your application payment.

 The "To-Do List" is on the right-hand side of your "Student Centre," which can be found by clicking on the MyServiceHub tab at the top of the screen after you log into my.torontomu.ca.
 Everything has been received if nothing is listed in the "To-Do" section.

 If your checklist shows "To-Do" items, any listed items are still missing.
 Click on details for more information regarding the documents listed.